Fed-TGAN: Federated Learning Framework for Synthesizing Tabular Data: Experimental Analysis

 This experiments uses one server (or federator) and 5 clients.
 Each client is provided with a copy of the full real dataset.
 This represents the ideal case with perfectly identical clients, i.e. each client has identical IID data.
 We compare in particular \algo, \mdtgan and \central.
 Since in this case the aggregation weights of \algo are the same as for \vanilla due to the identical data, we skip \vanilla.
 Results for the Intrusion dataset are shown in Fig.~\ref{fig:5full_intrusion}.
 Avg-JSD and Avg-WD are presented by both epoch and time (in seconds) as different architectures spend vastly different time per epoch.
 For categorical columns \algo converges faster both by epoch and by time (see Fig.\ref{fig:5full_intrusionjsd} and \ref{fig:5full_intrusionjsdt}).
 Moreover, the Avg-JSD of \mdtgan converges quite slowly after epoch 24.
 For continuous columns, from the perspective of number of epochs, Avg-WD for \algo converges faster at the beginning, then becomes slightly worse than the Avg-WD for \mdtgan (see Fig.~\ref{fig:5full_intrusionwd}).
 However, inspecting the result by time, \algo not only converges faster, but also achieves a lower Avg-WD than the other two architectures (see Fig.~\ref{fig:5full_intrusionwdt}).
 The performance gap between the centralized approach and \algo may look counter-intuitive.
 However, similar results are reported by FeGAN~\cite{fegan}.
 The reason is that, \algo can see the data five times per epoch as compared to the centralized approach which only sees it once.
 This boosts the diversity of samples seen by \algo thereby providing superior performance.

-We summarize the final similarity results of all three approaches and all four datsets in Tab.~\ref{table:5full_iid}.
+We summarize the final statistical similarity and ML utility results of all three approaches and all four datasets in Tab.~\ref{table:5full_iid}.
 The scores are taken at the time in seconds when \central finishes 500 epochs training.
 One can see that \algo consistently achieves higher similarity (lower Avg-JSD and Avg-WD values) than the other two approaches.
+Similar results are obtained for ML utility.
+F1-score difference shows that \algo outperforms (lower F1-score difference) all the baselines on all datasets, except on Credit where both \algo and \central achieve a perfect score.